buildasaurs/Buildasaur/Meta/1_0_spec.md

 - (MAYBE: create a dummy blueprint and get the server fingerprint to the user, so they can validate?)
 - validation: goes to Xcode server and validates that this user can create Bots.

-### GitHub & Git Credentials
+### GitHub/GitLab/other & Git Credentials
+- choose service among supported: GitHub (working on GitLab and more)
+- insert your API token (or do any sort of auth)
-- **GitHub Personal API token** - get one at https://github.com/settings/tokens (when signed in) - send user there with a button
+-- **GitHub Personal API token** (example) - get one at https://github.com/settings/tokens (when signed in) - send user there with a button
+- we pull your projects, **you choose** the one you want
 - **SSH keys** - show sheet for user to select where their keys are - shortcut for ~/.ssh/id_rsa.pub (and no-.pub next to it).
 (MAYBE: let them create new SSH keys right there)
 - **SSH passphrase** - optional SSH passphrase
-- validation: 1) go to GitHub and validate token that we have read/write rights, 2) create blueprint with these git credentials and ask for branches
+- validation: 1) go to GitHub/GitLab and validate token that we have read/write rights, 2) create blueprint with these git credentials and ask for branches

 ### Xcode Project/Workspace Path
-- **project/workspace path OR GitHub URL** - popup a sheet letting the user choose their Xcode project/workspace, from which we pull information and which is the project tested (MAYBE: just allow them to search for their project on GitHub **only iff** we find out a way to check out the repo in a temp location instead, would be nicer)
+- **project/workspace path OR GitHub URL** - popup a sheet letting the user choose their Xcode project/workspace, from which we pull information and which is the project tested (MAYBE: just allow them to search for their project on GitHub/GitLab **only iff** we find out a way to check out the repo in a temp location instead, would be nicer)

 ### Build Template
 - configure how each bot should be configured.
 User can have existing Build Templates for this project, but can also create new ones.
 What needs to be filled in a Build Template follows: